-If the amount of available Slice Product increases in the future, then BPA, in its sole discretion, may offer Slice Customers with a maximum Slice Percentage that was reduced under section 11.9(3) to less than fifty percent of its CHWM, a pro rata adjustment to increase the maximum Slice Percentage.
+If the amount of available Slice Product increases in the future, then BPA, in its sole discretion, may offer Slice Customers with a maximum Slice Percentage that was reduced under section 11.9(3) to less than 50 percent of its CHWM, a pro rata adjustment to increase the maximum Slice Percentage.

-If BPA determines it will offer an increase under this section 11.9(3), then BPA shall notify such Slice Customers of a potential increase to available Slice Product within 30 days of BPA’s receipt of a customer notice pursuant to section 11.2.
-BPA shall notify such Slice Customers of an actual increase to available Slice Product within 30 days of BPA’s receipt of change confirmation, confirming a customer request to leave the Slice/Block Product, that increases available Slice Product pursuant to section 11.7.
+If BPA determines it will offer an increase under this section 11.9(3), then BPA shall notify such Slice Customers of a potential increase to available Slice Product within 30 calendar days of BPA’s receipt of a customer notice pursuant to section 11.2.
+BPA shall notify such Slice Customers of an actual increase to available Slice Product within 30 calendar days of BPA’s receipt of change confirmation, confirming a customer request to leave the Slice/Block Product, that increases available Slice Product pursuant to section 11.7.
 BPA will identify the Rate Period in which the maximum Slice Percentage will be effective following BPAs receipt of a change confirmation.

 BPA may offer the pro rata increase to such Slice customers without consideration of the effective date of the respective Slice Customer purchase obligation changes to the Slice/Block Product.